calebhailey/sqlitemaker/README.md

 This is an old tool I wrote while learning how to write python (perhaps my first complete python project).
-I've recently tried my hand at a rewrite so that the code is a little less embarassing, but I'm sure there are still some laughable hacks and other ugly corners, but it _does_ work.
+I've recently tried my hand at a rewrite so that the code is a little less embarassing, but I'm sure there are still some laughable hacks and other ugly corners... having said that - it _does_ work.
 I still this quite often in my daily analytical work, and for many more tasks than I originally intended.
 YMMV.

 To see the man-style help documentation, simply run `python sqlitemaker.py -h`